-(Because protecting your flock is priority number one.)
+(Because protecting your place of worship is priority number one.)

 Churches aren’t just open on Sundays and holidays.
 They’re often home to preschools, daycare centers, bible study groups, and community meetings all week long.
 And that all leads to greater risk of falls, fires, misconduct, and even theft.